openplanet-nl/nadeoapi-docs/docs/live/clubs/room-join-link.md

 **Remarks**:

-- If the requested room is inactive, using this endpoint will start it. `joinLink` will be an empty string while the room isn't ready.
+- If the requested room is inactive, using this endpoint will start it. `joinLink` will be an empty string while the room isn't ready, which is also reflected by `starting`.
+- `starting` may still be `true` even though a `joinLink` has already been assigned, which means the server is still starting.
+At that point, Nadeo's code will stop calling this endpoint entirely and instead query the server directly with a maximum retry count.
+Querying like this can't really be replicated from external applications, so it should be fine to rely on `starting` instead.
+- Nadeo's code retries the request every 2 seconds for club rooms and 5 seconds for the track of the day channel.
+- You should stop retrying for a room to start when any error is returned.

 ---